-The term "controlled substances" refers to those drugs and substances whose possession, sale or delivery results in criminal sanctions under South Carolina Law.
 The university considers any violation of the drug policy to be a serious offense.
 The university will respond to all reported violations of this policy in accordance with disciplinary procedures included in the Student Handbook.

 Although violations will be handled on a case-by-case basis, any violation that is deemed to be a threat to the safety and health of the campus community will result in summary suspension prior to a formal hearing.